DoSomething/chompy/docs/imports/rock-the-vote.md

 - `step-1`: a person entered email/ZIP code on the first page, then stopped.

-  - Note -- we've seen PII entered in rows that are on Step 1, and TBD why this happens sometimes.
+  - Note -- we've seen profile info entered in rows that are on Step 1, and TBD why this happens sometimes.

 - `step-2`: user got to the second page to start filling out their personal info, but did not finish